armandomacri/Skin-Lesion-CNN/README.md

 - MobileNet
 - InceptionV3

-Finally, an esamble approach was used in order to increese the classification performances.
+Finally, an esamble approach was used in order to increese the classification performances (exploiting genetic algorithm for best weights assignment).